Galicia (Spain): Local government

 Galicia has partial self-governance, in the form of a devolved government, established on 16 March 1978 and reinforced by the Galician Statute of Autonomy, ratified on 28 April 1981.
 There are three branches of government: the executive branch, the Xunta de Galicia, consisting of the President and the other independently elected councillors; the legislative branch consisting of the Galician Parliament; and the judicial branch consisting of the High Court of Galicia and lower courts.

 Executive

 The Xunta de Galicia is a collective entity with executive and administrative power.
 It consists of the President, a vice president, and twelve councillors.
 Administrative power is largely delegated to dependent bodies.
 The Xunta also coordinates the activities of the provincial councils (deputacións) located in A Coruña, Pontevedra, Ourense and Lugo.

 The President of the Xunta directs and coordinates the actions of the Xunta.
-He or she is simultaneously the representative of the autonomous community and of the Spanish state in Galicia.
-He or she is a member of the parliament and is elected by its deputies and then formally named by the monarch of Spain.
+The president is simultaneously the representative of the autonomous community and of the Spanish state in Galicia.
+The president is a member of the parliament and is elected by its deputies and then formally named by the monarch of Spain.